GhanGhan/Robot_Smart_Car/ReadMe.md

 6. Acknowledgments

 # Summary of Functionality
--	Hardware switch to change velocity command source between USB and Bluetooth with indicator lights to signal which medium to robot is expecting a command to originate from
+-	Hardware switch to change velocity command source between USB and Bluetooth with indicator lights to signal which medium to robot is expecting a command to originate from (see *Figure 1*)
+-	Phone app uses slide switches to control robots linear and angular velocity, can immediatly stop linear motion, rotational motion or both using buttons as shown in *Figure 3*
+-	App adds start and stop bits to velocity commands so that corrupted values are ignored are ignored
+-	App has window where user can see the current velocity of the robot and the velocity commands currently recieved by the robot as shown in *Figure 3*
 -  Direction and speed of each wheel controlled by separate PID (Proportional-Integral-Differential) control system
--	Maximum linear of the robot speed is set to 130 rpm, given the radius of the wheel that is 44.24 cm/s
+-	Maximum linear of the robot speed is set to 130 rpm, given the radius of the wheel that is 0.4424 m/s, *Figure 4* details the robot velocity calcultions
 -	Maximum rotational speed of the robot is set to 200 deg/s
--	Phone app uses slide switches to control robots linear and angular velocity, can immediatly stop linear motion, rotational motion or both using buttons
--	App adds start and stop bits to velocity commands so that corrupted values are ignored are ignored
--	App has window where user can see the current velocity of the robot and the velocity commands currently recieved by the robot
 ![Controller_Enlarged](https://github.com/GhanGhan/Robot_Smart_Car/assets/17633599/b98a65c2-907a-44a8-942d-68309febd8c5)
 ***Figure 3: Phone App User Interface***